seqan/seqan/manual/source/Tutorial/GettingStarted/BackgroundAndMotivation.rst

 Thus, simply using a ``std::string`` would come at high costs to efficiency.

 Given that in the last 10-15 years, Java and C# have gained popularity, one could think about an object oriented solution: strings could simply be arrays of ``Character`` objects.
-Using polymorphism (e.g. overwriting of functions in subclasses), one could then write generic and reuseable algorithms.
+Using polymorphism (e.g. overwriting of functions in subclasses), one could then write generic and reusable algorithms.
 For example, the Java 2 platform defines the sort function for all objects implementing a ``Comparable`` interface.
 Note that such an implementation would have to rely on `virtual functions <http://en.wikipedia.org/wiki/Virtual_function>`_ of some sort.
 However, as we will see in the section OOP vs. Generic Progamming, **this comes at a high performance cost, being in conflict with efficiency**.